LeonDLotter/JuSpyce/README.md

 #### 3.2 Based on group permutation: `JuSpyce.permute_groups()`

-In accordance with the original JuSpace approach, we can also test whether the difference between two groups in the `Y` data is significantly associated to predictors in the `X` data by permuting the group labels and rerunning `JuSpyce.compare()` and `JuSpyce.predict()`.
+In accordance with the original JuSpace approach, we can also test whether the difference between two groups in the `Y` data is significantly associated with predictors in the `X` data by permuting the group labels and rerunning `JuSpyce.compare()` and `JuSpyce.predict()`.
 - Running this on, e.g., the parcelwise effect size between groups would answer a question related to the last point in 3.1, i.e., whether the spatial relation between the difference map of two groups and the predictors is stronger than would be assumed if the group allocation had no meaning.
 - Running this using the individual vectors of one group in relation to the parcelwise means of another (treated as "reference") would answer a comparable question but the subject-level values could be used for further follow-up analyses.